Lapland-UAS-Tequ/tequ-rpi-setup/README.md

 ### 2. Booting and configuration

-Insert the SD card in and connect to power.
+Insert the SD card in the RPI or the SSD into a USB port.
 Then connect to the RPI via SSH with your preconfigured settings, once connected follow below steps.

 ```
 sudo raspi-config